KuldeepSinh24/VA-HomeWork4/README.md

 # ITCS 5122 - Visual Analytics - HomeWork4
+#801045027
+How to run:

-How to run
+Download and open index.html to run this file.

-To run the file, either clone or download the zip.
-Extract it and then open index.html.
+If the map in the index.html is not loaded,
+Please change the github url to the local address.